-EARTHWORKS AND EROSION CONTROL 13.
-Any filling or excavation shall be undertaken in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2) or to other relevant engineering standards to the satisfaction of and at no cost to Council.
+EARTHWORKS AND EROSION CONTROL

+Any filling or excavation shall be undertaken in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2) or to other relevant engineering standards to the satisfaction of an at no cost to Council.

 Excavation or filling within 1.5 metres of any site boundary is battered or retained by a wall that does not exceed 1 metre in height.

-14. All works associated with the development must be carried out in a manner that minimises erosion and controls sediment.
+All works associated with the development must be carried out in a manner that minimizes erosion and controls sediment.
 Best practice erosion and sediment control measures shall be in place at the location of all works prior to work commencing and remain until work is completed in accordance with Schedule 6.2 - Planning Scheme Policy 1 - land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2) to the satisfaction of and at no cost to Council.

 Control procedures are to be established to ensure sediment from the site is not deposited off site.
 The developer shall ensure no increase in any silt loads or contaminants in overland flow from the site during the development process and after development has been completed.

+AVOIDING NUISANCE

-AVOIDING NUISANCE 15.
-At all times while the use continues, the development shall be conducted in accordance with the provisions of the Environmental Protection Act 1994 (the Act) and all relevant regulations and standards under that Act.
-All necessary licences under the Act shall be obtained and shall be maintained at all times while the use continues.
-16. At all times while the use continues it shall be operated in such a manner as to ensure that no nuisance shall arise to adjoining premises as a result of dust, noise, lighting, odour, vibration, rubbish, contaminants, stormwater discharge or siltation or any other potentially detrimental impact.
-17. At all times while the use continues, provision must be made on site for the collection of general refuse in covered waste containers with a capacity sufficient for the use.
+At all times while the use continues, provision must be made on site for the collection of general refuse in covered waste containers with a capacity sufficient for the use.

 Waste receptacles shall be placed in a screened area.
 The site must maintain a general tidy appearance.

-18. The operator shall be responsible for mitigating any complaints arising from on-site operations.
+- 18. Construction waste is to be contained within an approved skip container or enclosed trailer on site to ensure litter does not become an issue off site.
+All waste is to be disposed of at the Goondiwindi Waste facility. - 19.
+At all times while the use continues, the development shall be conducted in accordance with the provisions of the Environmental Protection Act 1994 (the Act) and all relevant regulations and standards under that Act.
+All necessary licences, permits and approvals under the Act, and all regulatory provisions and legislation shall be obtained and shall be maintained at all times while the use continues.